Powerlearnproject/se-day1-assignment-WalterRop/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
+The Birth of Software Engineering (1960s): Introduction of Structured Programming: The concept of structured programming, pioneered by Edsger Dijkstra and others, revolutionized software development by emphasizing the use of control flow constructs like if-then-else and loops to create more readable and maintainable code.
+The Rise of Object-Oriented Programming (1980s):
+Development of Object-Oriented Languages: Languages like Smalltalk, C++, and later Java introduced the paradigm of object-oriented programming (OOP).
+OOP focuses on modeling real-world entities as objects with properties (attributes) and behaviors (methods), promoting code reusability and modularity.

 List and briefly explain the phases of the Software Development Life Cycle.
+Planning: This phase involves defining the project's goals, objectives, and scope.
+Key activities include feasibility studies, requirements gathering, and creating a project plan.
+Design: The design phase focuses on creating a blueprint for the software.
+This includes designing the system architecture, data structures, user interface, and algorithms.
+Development: In this phase, developers write the actual code based on the design specifications.
+Programming languages, tools, and frameworks are used to implement the software.
+Testing: Testing involves identifying and fixing defects in the software.
+Various testing techniques are used, such as unit testing, integration testing, system testing, and acceptance testing.
+Maintenance: After deployment, the software requires ongoing maintenance to ensure its functionality, security, and performance.
+Activities include bug fixes, updates, and enhancements.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 The Waterfall model is a linear sequential approach where each phase must be completed before the next begins.
 It's often used for projects with well-defined requirements and a predictable timeline best suited for Projects with stable requirements and fixed scope while Agile methodologies emphasize iterative development, flexibility, and customer collaboration.
 They are well-suited for projects with uncertain requirements or where changes are expected during development.
 Best for Projects with evolving requirements or uncertainty.